twilco/hdlman/README.md

 There are no official builds of `hdlman`, so you'll have to build it yourself to use it.

 1. Install `git`: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
-1. Clone this repository: `git clone git@github.com:twilco/kosmonaut.git`
+1. Clone this repository: `git clone git@github.com:twilco/hdlman.git && cd hdlman`
 1. Download Rust: https://www.rust-lang.org/tools/install
 1. Build `hdlman`: `cargo build --release`
 1. This creates an `hdlman` executable in `target/release/hdlman`.
 Place it somewhere globally accessible in your environment.